pujajais/ordermark/README.md

 # How to run the app

+download the project.
+Install node
-(From the folder containing index.js) download the project.
-Install node run node index.js in the terminal
+(From the folder containing index.js) run node index.js

 # Output